Ramy-Uptown/Uptown-FS/README.md

-This is the main project file for the Uptown Financial System (uptownFS). financial system project
+This is the definitive project file for uptownFSfinancial system project

 ---